perezrei/practice-code-review/src/intersection/for-loops-rayane/README.md

 - for-loop - It iterates through two arrays.
 - .push() - It places the common elements of two arrays to a new array.
+- .filter() - It discards repeating elements from an array.

 ---